Basic Usage

 According screen size, we change columns width.

-The third column will be hide on lg screen.
+The third column will be hide on lg screen and above.
 For this, we set display property on none.

 </div>